-- You have interest and dividend income on New Mexico state and local bonds. - You have a New Mexico net operating loss carryover. - You have interest income from U.S. Government obligations. - You have Railroad Retirement income not taxable by New Mexico. - You have Railroad Unemployment Insurance Act sick pay.
+- You have interest and dividend income on New Mexico state and local bonds. - You have a New Mexico net operating loss carryover. - You have interest income from U.S. Government obligations. - You have Railroad Retirement income not taxable by New Mexico. - · You have Railroad Unemployment Insurance Act sick pay. - You, your spouse, or both are members of an Indian nation, tribe, or pueblo and your income was wholly earned on the lands of the reservation or pueblo of which the individual is an enrolled member while domiciled on that reservation, tribe, or pueblo.

-- You, your spouse, or both are members of an Indian nation, tribe, or pueblo and your income was wholly earned on the lands of the reservation or pueblo of which the individual is an enrolled member while domiciled on that reservation, tribe, or pueblo. - You, your spouse, or both are age 100 or over and not dependents of another taxpayer. - You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have federally taxable contributions to or distributions from a New Mexico Medical Care Savings account. - You contribute to a New Mexico-approved Section 529 college savings plan. - You have net capital gains for which you can claim a deduction of up to\$1,000 or 40% of your net capital gains, whichever is greater. - You have United States armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse, or dependents. - You, your spouse, or dependents have expenses related to donating human organs for transfer to another person. - You received a reimbursement from the New Mexico National Guard servicemember's life insurance reimbursement fund. - You were required to include in your federal adjusted gross income taxable refunds, credits, or offsets of state and local income tax (see federal Schedule 1, line 1). - You are a non-resident, United States Public Health Services (USPHS) servicemember, and you earned income in New Mexico for USPHS active duty pay.
+- You, your spouse, or both are age 100 or over and not dependents of another taxpayer. - You, your spouse, or both are age 65 or over or blind, and your adjusted gross income is not over \$51,000 for a joint return; \$28,500 for a single taxpayer; or \$25,500 for married taxpayers filing separately. - You have federally taxable contributions to or distributions from a New Mexico Medical Care Savings account. - You contribute to a New Mexico-approved Section 529 college savings plan. - You have net capital gains for which you can claim a deduction of up to\$1,000 or 40% of your net capital gains, whichever is greater. - You have United States armed forces wages or salary from active duty service. - You, your spouse, or both are age 65 or over, and you have unreimbursed or uncompensated medical care expenses of \$28,000 or more for yourself, your spouse, or dependents. - You, your spouse, or dependents have expenses related to donating human organs for transfer to another person. - You received a reimbursement from the New Mexico National Guard servicemember's life insurance reimbursement fund. - You were required to include in your federal adjusted gross income taxable refunds, credits, or offsets of state and local income tax (see federal Schedule 1, line 1). - You are a non-resident, United States Public Health Services (USPHS) servicemember, and you earned income in New Mexico for USPHS active duty pay. - You qualify for the liquor license lessor deduction. - You or your spouse have armed forces retirement pay and may qualify for a partial exemption. - You or your spouse have social security income under the threshold to qualify for an exemption. - You or your spouse have net income which is subject to the Entity Level Tax and you qualify for an exemption.